ADD CONDITION

 Additional Information

-For adults and children aged 5 years and older, you should dissolve 2 drops (one at a time) slowly in your mouth and can repeat this every 2 hours as needed.
-If the patient is under 5 years old, please consult a doctor for the appropriate dosage and administration.
+You should take this medication orally.
+For adults and children aged 5 years and older, dissolve 2 drops (one at a time) slowly in your mouth and repeat every 2 hours as needed.
+If the patient is under 5 years old, follow your doctor's instructions for the appropriate dosage.

 FAQ